secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 With any major change, it is essential to identify which groups within the organization that will be impacted.
 In this step, we can determine who will be impacted and identify mitigation strategies to ensure minimal disruption to their day-to-day work.

 After you have completed the impact assessment, you can determine which groups of people in the organization will be impacted the most by the change.
 For example, 360 reviews will require significant manager time and dedication.
-Managers are the most impacted by the reviews, especially if they have a high number of team members.
+Managers are the most impacted by the reviews, especially if they have a high number of direct reports.
 When rolling out the 360 reviews, managers should be the target audience to cascade information down to their teams.

 When rolling out a new initiative, consider who in the organization will be the most impacted.

 ### Step 4 - Communicating the change

-Once you’ve understood the impacts and who will be most impacted, it is time to start developing a communication plan.
-Analyzing the team member engagement and impacts can help guide and engage team members through the change program.
+Once you’ve understood the impacts and who will be most impacted, start developing a communication plan.
+Analyzing team member engagement and impacts can help guide and engage team members through the change program.
 Communications can be updated per feedback from impacted groups.

 Focus on delivering the right amount of detail to the right audience, through the right communications channel, and at the right time.
 We typically rely on slack channels to send organization-wide communications.
 Leverage the channels that will provide the most impact to ensure leaders and team members can articulate with clarity and purpose of the change project.